sankeerthana14/fyp-pedestrian-detection/README.md

 # fyp-pedestrian-detection
-Final year Project on Pedestrian Detection
+## This is my Final Year Project on Pedestrian Detection